 Blue Elderberry Spindle on Cedar Fireboard

-The benefit of using a spindle from the elderberry shrub cuts down on the time it takes to carve a spindle.
+The benefit of using a branch from an elderberry shrub to make your spindle is it cuts down on the time it takes to carve like a wood spindle.
+A straight branch three-fourths in diameter or so and about 8-9 inches in length is what you want.

 Yucca

 Try a Yucca spindle on a softwood hearth board for creating an ember with your bow drill.
 The Yucca flower stalk has one of the lowest ignition points for a spindle you can use.
-If you have access to the plants dry seed stalk, then prepare for success.
+If you have access to the dry seed stalk of the plant, you are prepared for success.

-You can use a Yucca spindle on say, Cedar, Redwood, or Cottonwood.
-But you’re using other woods such as Cedar on Cedar.
-Which has a higher ember ignition point at around 800' degrees F compared to around 200' degrees for Yucca.
+You can use a Yucca spindle with, for example, Cedar, Redwood, or Cottonwood.
+But with other woods such as Cedar on Cedar, which has a considerably higher ignition point at around 800' degrees F. Compare the lower ignition point of Yucca at around 200' degrees.
 Then be ready to work harder to crank out an ember.

-Yes, a Yucca spindle is one of the best bow drills woods you can use
+Yes, a Yucca spindle is one of the most effective bow drill woods you can use.

-However, it is my expert opinion, in the west.
-Cottonwood is the best Bow drill wood for the ease of creating a coal with the bow drill method
+Based on my experience in the west, Cottonwood is the best bow drill wood for the ease of creating an ember with the bow drill method.

 Cottonwood

-In Oregon, the native Black Cottonwood (Populus balsamifera) is best and common.
+In Oregon, the native Black Cottonwood (Populus balsamifera) is the most common.

-In Texas, Populus deltoides and Populus Tremonti are native trees.
-These species of Cottonwood are also found in California and the Southwest.
+In Texas, Populus deltoides and Populus fremontii are native trees.
+These species of cottonwood are also found in California and the Southwest.

-All Cottonwood specie in the U.S. will work for this challenging fire-making technique.
+All cottonwood species in the U.S. will work with this challenging fire-making technique.
 Consider yourself both lucky and blessed if you have access to this amazing tree.

 Willow

-Willow or Salix, you will find in every state of the union including Alaska.
-With the only exception being Hawaii and other tropical geographies.
-There willow does not grow as a native shrub.
+In the genus Salix, willows are found in every state of the union including Alaska, with the only exception being Hawaii and other tropical regions where willows are not native.

 A popular wood and easy to find along creeks, rivers, and wetlands.
-Willow has a low ignition point for friction fire making.
-And when conditions are good one of the best bow drill woods.
+Willow has a low ignition point for friction fire-making.
+And when conditions are right, one of the finest bow drill woods.

 Basswood